Watts-Lab/task-mapping/tasks/TOPSIM - general mgmt business game.md

 > The applied software uses different algorithms to calculate each company’s periodic share price based on how the company as well as their competitors decided on the above-described variables given the predetermined endowment and economic circumstances.
 > The group then receives a full report documenting how the team performed as well as an updated economic forecast for the subsequent period in order to make new business decisions.

-## Roles
-A description of roles if relevant to the task.

-If relevant, describe how roles are assigned and used in the task.
-List all roles and list how the experience for each role differs from others.

 ## Instructions
 Instructions are included in TOPSIM Game: needs to be purchased: https://www.topsim.com/en/education-solutions/